Abuse leading referees to quit, says FAI

 "This is often unfair, with little balance, and frequently with very little actual knowledge of the rules of the game," added the GAA director general.

-IRFU head of referees Dudley Phillips said that abuse of match officials in his sport is "on the rise".
+IRFU head of referees Dudley Phillips said that abuse of match officials in his sport was "on the rise".

 "While rugby has a good reputation for respecting our officials, we are not immune and must continue to take the matter extremely seriously," added the IRFU representative.